patwer/YoloK8/explanation.md

-# Choice of image
-Used alpine since the container environment has a small footprint and One of the requirement was to have smaller images.

 # Dockerfile Directives
 A dockerfile usually start with with a FROM directive to set base image for the subsequent instructions